The focus for January is on researchers’ roles, including characteristics and skills critical to success. Read the whole series here.

 Research is not a solo operation.
 When thinking about researchers’ roles and related practices, it is hard to ignore the importance of collaboration.
 We need to collaborate with co-researchers, co-editors, and co-authors.
 We need to collaborate with gatekeepers, librarians, archivists.
 We need to collaborate with people whose special skills we need: technology experts, graphic designers, media producers.
 Sometimes we collaborate with Principal Investigators or supervisors who have more power or control over decision-making.
 Other times we are on more or less equal footing, so we must negotiate the way forward.

 I recently offered a member webinar for the Textbook and Academic Authors Association on this topic.
 In this webinar I discussed ways to address common obstacles to peer collaboration.
-The webinar is open access this week only, January 27 to February 2:
+The webinar is open access:

 See other resources and member benefits from the Textbook & Academic Authors Association.
 Think about joining this multidisciplinary group of writers!